 Larry advises clients on government relations and international economic policy, with expertise in trade, finance, development and Asia.
 In addition to supporting clients in the San Francisco Bay Area, Larry draws on his experience over the past four decades to help clients address business issues in Japan.

-Until July 2015, Greenwood was senior managing director for government relations in Asia for MetLife.
+Until July 2015, Larry was senior managing director for government relations in Asia for MetLife.
 He was responsible for working with governments, legislatures and industry associations to shape financial policies and regulations in Asia.
 His achievements at MetLife included building a new government relations team in Asia, helping the company open new businesses in Vietnam, Malaysia and Myanmar and supporting U.S. negotiators in the Trans-Pacific Partnership negotiations.

-Greenwood holds a Bachelor of Arts from Eckerd College in St. Petersburg, Florida, and a Master of Arts from the Fletcher School of Law and Diplomacy in Medford, Massachusetts.
+Larry holds a Bachelor of Arts from Eckerd College in St. Petersburg, Florida, and a Master of Arts from the Fletcher School of Law and Diplomacy in Medford, Massachusetts.
 He speaks and reads Japanese and French.